gitlabhq/omnibus-gitlab/doc/package-information/defaults.md

 * `Communicates via` - How the component talks with the other components.
 * `Alternative` - If it is possible to configure the component to use different type of communication.
 The type is listed with default port used in that case.
 * `Connection port` - Port on which the component communicates.

+GitLab also expects a filesystem to be ready for the storage of git repositories and various other files.

+Note that if you are using NFS (Network File System), files will be carried over a network which will require, based on implementation, ports `111` and `2049` to be open.